 By inviting society as a third party into your otherwise personal love relationship, you are assuming a duty.
 You are assuming a responsibility.
 Besides the pomp and circumstance of a wedding and the happy celebrations afterward, weddings are acts of responsibility.
 You invite the law into your relationship.
 When you conclude your wedding, you and your spouse are no longer two people.
 In fact, there will be three people in your relationship-you, your spouse, and your marriage.
 Just like a corporation, your wedding inaugurates a new person-your marriage- into existence.
 Talk about responsibility!

-When you were single, everything revolved around you.
+When you were single, everything revolved around you and maybe cooking easy meals and your looks.
 When you fell in love, everything revolved around your feelings for a particular person.
 When you get married, everything will stop revolving around your feelings or your needs, instead, it will revolve around your marriage.
 This is called a covenant.
 You do things not because they are easy or convenient, but because they are necessary.
 You start doing things because of duty.
 Due to this higher reality, weddings are awesome since they symbolize the creation of a new covenant between two people and society.

 I love going to weddings.
 Really, I do.
 This particular type of human gathering has a lot of pomp and flourish that the world needs more.
 Sure, to many people it is an empty ritual.
 To others, it might seem like a waste of time.
 To me, it is a great occasion to get dressed up and participate in a ritual that is packed with meaning.
 Which ritual would you rather be part of?
 A celebration of a couple’s love or your daily ritual of waking up, taking a shower, putting on your clothes, eating breakfast, and heading to work?
 The latter is as much a ritual as the former although it’s not as satisfying.
 The truth is, humans are ritualistic animals and there’s a lot of value we can get from certain rituals.
 Weddings form a part of this.
 I have some personal issues with going to a wedding next month though I’m a little overweight.
-Guess I need to pick up some solid advise how to lose weight fast before it’s too late.
+Guess I need to pick up some solid advise to lose weight before it’s too late.
+Already found a way to lose weight fast but not sure if it’s what I want to do, it’s a bike trip in The Netherlands with this touring website.
 Anyway, here are the three reasons why I love the wedding ritual and can’t wait to attend more in the future.

 Public affirmation of love